 The logic behind the selection criteria that the WED project uses is explained fully on our website.
-The aim of this WED Methodological Report is to document important national sources, decisions and questions regarding the construction of study populations for each country.
-Each Report, as well as other information about the WED, are available at: https://worldelitedatabase.org/
+The aim of this WED Methodological Report is to document national sources, decisions and questions regarding the construction of the study populations for Italy.

+Each national report, as well as other information about the WED, are available at: https://worldelitedatabase.org/

-Each national WED population uses standardized criteria for each of four selection criteria that together are intended to represent the economic elite of a country: the heads of the publicly listed companies, other large companies, the wealthiest individuals in the country, and other relevant entities participating in the making of economic regulation.
-Because the precise sources and logic used to define these populations is subject to researcher discretion and expertise, these Reports are intended to clarify the specific logic and sources used by each national team.
+The building of each national WED population uses a standardized definition of each of the three selection criteria mobilized to identify the economic elites of a country: (1) the heads of the main publicly listed companies and of other large companies; (2) the wealthiest individuals in the country; and (3) the heads of other relevant public and private entities participating in the regulation and facilitation of the economy.

+Because the sources we draw upon and the exact operations implemented to apply these three criteria and to define each national WED population is sometimes subject to researchers' discretion and expertise, national reports like this one are intended to clarify these details.

 Arrigoni Paola, Cousin Bruno, Dagnes Joselle (2024).
-"World Elite Database (WED) Methodological Report: Construction of the Economic Elite Population for Italy", Version 2024.1
+"World Elite Database (WED) Methodological Report: Construction of the Economic Elite Population for Italy", Version 2024.1.1.